• Skip to main content

 Pratt Cabin at Guadalupe Mountain National Park in Texas

 After about 45 minutes of rest, we headed back.
-Oddly enough, I didn’t have to stop as much and my pace was a lot faster.
+Oddly enough, I didn’t have to stop as much and my pace was much faster.
 It probably was due to the fact that I wanted a cigarette.
 When I hike I never take my cigarettes with me.

 pratt-cabin